Generic Name: hydrocortisone acetate and pramoxine hydrochloride

 Administration of topical corticosteroids to children should be limited to the least amount compatible with an effective therapeutic regimen.
 Chronic corticosteroid therapy may interfere with the growth and development of children.

-ADVERSE REACTIONS: The following local adverse reactions are reported infrequently with topical corticosteroids, but may occur more frequently with the use of occlusive dressing.
-These reactions are listed in an approximate decreasing order of occurrence: burning, itching, irritation, dryness, folliculitis, hypertrichosis, acneiform eruptions, hypopigmentation, perioral dermatitis, allergic contact dermatitis, maceration of the skin, secondary infection, skin atrophy, striae, and miliaria.
+ADVERSE REACTIONS: The following local adverse reactions are reported infrequently with topical corticosteroids, but may occur more frequently with the use of occlusive dressings.
+These reactions are listed in an approximate decreasing order of occurrence:

-OVERDOSAGE: Topically applied corticosteroids can be absorbed in sufficient amounts to product systemic effects.
-(See PRECAUTIONS)
+OVERDOSAGE: Topically applied corticosteroids can be absorbed in sufficient amounts to produce systemic effects.
+(See PRECAUTIONS.)

 DOSAGE AND ADMINISTRATION: Topical corticosteroids are generally applied to the affected area as a thin film three to four times daily depending on the severity of the condition.
 Lotion should be shaken well before use.
 Occlusive dressings may be used for the management of psoriasis or recalcitrant conditions.
 If an infection develops, the use of occlusive dressings should be discontinued and appropriate antimicrobial therapy instituted.

-Pramosone® is a registered trademark of Ferndale IP, Inc.
+Pramosone® is a registered trademark of Sebela International Ltd.

 hydrocortisone acetate and pramoxine hydrochloride lotion